microsoft/azurelinux-tutorials/README.md

 ## Clone CBL-Mariner and Build the Toolkit

-To build the CBL-MarinerDemo repository you will need the same toolkit and makefile from the CBL-Mariner repository.
+To build the CBL-MarinerTutorials repository you will need the same toolkit and makefile from the CBL-Mariner repository.
 So, first clone CBL-Mariner, and then checkout the stable release of interest (e.g. 1.0-stable or 2.0-stable), then build the toolkit.

 ### Example for CBL-Mariner 1.0 Toolkit
 ```bash